Kenichiwaa/Sketch-It-App/README.md

 ## Usage
 Create account or login.
 Game will start when two players join.
+Each player will have 30 seconds to guess the correct word.
+Players can message each other.
+Once player types the correct word, sides will switch and the canvas and word will be refreshed.

 ## Contributing
 1. Fork it!